nathanialaodell/nathanialaodell.github.io/_posts/2025-03-01-Measles-Vaccine-Shmeales-Vaccine.md

 To begin, their definition of the confidence interval is simply not very good--allow me to use an analogy to illustrate why.
 To do this, we have to suspend our disbelief regarding confounders and assume that the PIC is correct regarding that issue; a difficult task but one that we should take on nonetheless.
 The first reported RR is that of the original study after they adjusted for confounders: 0.92 (95% CI: 0.68, 1.24), which is the same as saying that the risk of autism in vaccinated children is 8% lower than unvaccinated, pointing to the MMR vaccine being a preventative exposure.
 When we don't control for confounders, we instead observe an effect of vaccinated children being at a 45% higher risk of autism than unvaccinated children (RR = 1.45 (95% CI: 1.21, 1.77)).
 They then go on to say that the "potential RR" is 1.77, which translates to a 77% greater risk of autism in vaccinated children.
 A very scary figure indeed.

 But where did that 1.77 number come from?
 It isn't equal to the "unaltered RR" (1.45).
 What is it equal to?
 Drum roll please... **The upper limit of the unaltered RR's confidence interval**.
-This is comically bad statistics. here's where that analogy comes into play: before Mount Everest was discovered, what was the tallest mountain in the world?
+This is comically bad statistics.
+Here's where that analogy comes into play: before Mount Everest was discovered, what was the tallest mountain in the world?
 The answer is Mount Everest.
 This is, in effect, what a confidence interval actually illustrates: your population parameter has already occurred and is thus fixed, but it is unknown to you.
 That is, the data you collected is random, and so your **estimated** interval may or may not contain the **true, unknown** parameter (rate febrile seizures).
 Claiming that the upper limit of your interval is the "potential RR" is complete nonsense and illustrates a complete lack of understanding of fundamental, elementary statistical methodology.

 # Circling Back to CHD
 ---
 I am sure that for the uninformed and the reporters employed at the CHD, such as the one that wrote the very article that spawned this response (a UT alumni, by the way.
 Plus one for the Red Raiders!), it is exciting to think that you are combatting the big bad.
-That you have your third eye open, or whatever.
+That you have your third eye open.
 I believe the confirmation of RFK Jr. as the HHS secretary confirms that this is a increasingly popular sentiment in the United States.

-The continued, seemingly unstoppable degradation of education in this country saddens me greatly.
+This continued, seemingly unstoppable degradation of education in this country saddens me greatly.
 But, as any money-starved yet humble researcher would agree, what might mend my wounds is some Big Pharma money.
+With enough money I might just be able to wipe my tears away.

 So!
 I implore someone to connect me with one of these Big Pharma companies that manages to simultaneously operate in the shadows and control the entire epidemiology community; even the lowly arbovirus researchers of the world (hello there!) that do not even know it yet.
 If I had gotten in contact with them sooner, perhaps I would not have wasted multiple years working for free to produce research in the pursuit of pushing the scientific literature forward and to improve the world in some incremental way.
-Silly me.
+Silly me; I should have just gone for a medical degree and grifted on the internet.

 # The Comment Section!
+---
 Here are some selected comments from the relevant article.
 Laugh or cry at the absurdity; whatever works best for you.

 ![Comment1](/assets/img/CHD_measles_Feb_1_comm.png)